 If you want to catch up on last week's episode, ready to watch tomorrow night's (or tonight, if you're reading this on Thursday), I highly recommend you go to SBS on demand - you can watch from anywhere in the world.
 It's an education it and of itself.
 Please note - there is nudity and confronting themes throughout the series.

 This production is a strong voice and we can add our little voices by questioning what we are 'normalising' in sex and relationships in our OWN relationships and consequently with our kids.

-And if it's your time, to come this October, we are holding The Making Love Retreat again, dates below.
+And if it's your time, to come this May, we are holding The Making Love Retreat again.
 Love to see you there.

 "I am so grateful for having given ourselves the gift of this sacred space and time to reinvent and reinvigorate our marriage.
 Thank you Janet and Gene for 'walking the talk', for your loving presence, faith and guidance."